Alcohol And Drug Addiction In Las Cruces, New Mexico

 In recent years, Doña Ana County has witnessed hundreds of arrests for illicit drugs.
-In 2017, 275 people were arrested for methamphetamine use.
-In 2016, Doña Ana county arrested nearly 1 person each day for methamphetamine use.
+In 2017, 275 people were arrested for Methamphetamine use.
+In 2016, Doña Ana county arrested nearly 1 person each day for Methamphetamine use.
 Over 859 pounds of drugs were confiscated.
-Las Cruces law enforcement have also seized 3.6 kilograms of cocaine and 2.5 kilograms of heroin in recent years.
+Las Cruces law enforcement has also seized 3.6 kilograms of Cocaine and 2.5 kilograms of Heroin in recent years.

-Doña Ana County ranks 4th out of 33 counties in the state for opioid-related overdoses.
+Doña Ana County ranks 4th out of 33 counties in the state for Opioid-related overdoses.
 In previous years, there were 6.1 deaths by illicit substances per every 100,000 people.
-80% of drug deaths are unintentional overdoses with heroin (38%), methadone (35%), and cocaine (34%) being the most common.
-Consequently, problems with substance abuse still remain.
+80% of drug deaths are unintentional overdoses with Heroin (38%), Methadone (35%), and Cocaine (34%) being the most common.
+However, problems with substance abuse still remain.

 New Mexico suffers from very high alcohol abuse rates, and the Las Cruces area alone accounts for 6.2% of New Mexico’s alcohol-related deaths.
-New Mexico has maintained the highest rates of alcoholism in the United States for 30 years.
-In Las Cruces, there are 35.5 alcohol-related deaths per 100,000 people annually, in addiction to 19.9 alcohol-related injuries, 9.3 alcohol-related chronic liver disease deaths, and 3.3 alcohol-related traffic accidents.
+In Las Cruces, there are 35.5 alcohol-related deaths per 100,000 people annually, in addition to 19.9 alcohol-related injuries, 9.3 alcohol-related chronic liver disease deaths, and 3.3 alcohol-related traffic accidents.

 Las Cruces Youth Substance Abuse Disorders

 While White and Hispanic communities experience the highest numbers of alcohol-related deaths, all of New Mexico’s youth experiment with alcohol and substances.
-New Mexico ranks number 1 in the nation for youths who have:
+New Mexico ranks number 1 in the nation for young people who have:

 - Consumed alcohol on school property